Delcambre Shrimp Festival

 Celebrate the shrimping industry in #OnlyLouisiana at the Annual Delcambre Shrimp Festival.

-The shrimping industry has long played an important role in the culture of Cajun Country.
+The shrimping industry has long played an important role in the lives of south Louisiana's Cajuns.
 So much so that the town of Delcambre hosts the Delcambre Shrimp Festival, a multi-day celebration of the shrimping industry and all things shrimp each year.
 Delcambre, located in both Iberia and Vermilion parishes, has served as an important hub for the shrimping industry for many years.
 What originally began as a way to raise funds for the Delcambre Fire Department has evolved into one of Louisiana’s biggest festivals.

 The event, traditionally held in August, kicks off with a number of exciting activities such as a shrimp cook-off featuring tasty recipes, live music, seafood royalty and a boat parade.
 There’s even a spot to enjoy the festival via boat!
 The Delcambre Shrimp Festival Queen and King Crustacean are set to reign over the festival.